Diltiazem

-Diltiazem, sold under the brand name Cardizem among others, is a calcium channel blocker medication used to treat high blood pressure, angina, and certain heart arrhythmias.
+Diltiazem, sold under the brand name Cardizem among others, is a nondihydropyridine calcium channel blocker medication used to treat high blood pressure, angina, and certain heart arrhythmias.
 It may also be used in hyperthyroidism if beta blockers cannot be used.
-It is taken by mouth or injection into a vein.
+It is taken by mouth or given by injection into a vein.
 When given by injection, effects typically begin within a few minutes and last a few hours.

 Common side effects include swelling, dizziness, headaches, and low blood pressure.
 Other severe side effects include an overly slow heart beat, heart failure, liver problems, and allergic reactions.
 Use is not recommended during pregnancy.
 It is unclear if use when breastfeeding is safe.

 Diltiazem works by relaxing the smooth muscle in the walls of arteries, resulting in them opening and allowing blood to flow more easily.
 Additionally, it acts on the heart to prolong the period until it can beat again.
 It does this by blocking the entry of calcium into the cells of the heart and blood vessels.
 It is a class IV antiarrhythmic.